karasgit/INDX-for-Voron-2.4/README.md

-<b style="color:red;"> I already build one printer with this design and did some adjustments.
-I recommend to use 42 mm tool distance, X-carriage V2 and screwless Y endstop - Z bearing block.  </b>
+<b style="color:red;"> After some feedback and own experience, I designed second version of rear mount for Bondtech INDX on Voron 2.4.
+I recommend to use 42 mm tool distance.   </b>

 This repository contains 3d printable models of parts needed to use Bondtech INDX on Voron 2.4 with rear mount
 <img width="1140" height="552" alt="INDX" src="https://github.com/user-attachments/assets/77d17472-9550-45e3-83c1-d9d564713fba" />